influxdata/docs-v2/CONTRIBUTING.md

 ## Sign the InfluxData CLA
-The InfluxData Contributor License Agreement (CLA) is part of the legal framework for the open-source ecosystem that protects both you and InfluxData.
+The InfluxData Contributor License Agreement (CLA) is part of the legal framework for the open source ecosystem that protects both you and InfluxData.
 To make substantial contributions to InfluxData documentation, first sign the InfluxData CLA.
 What constitutes a "substantial" change is at the discretion of InfluxData documentation maintainers.